-The review of MiFID I commenced in 2010 and has focused on the areas of MiFID I considered in need of improvement, in particular investor protection, transparency and the stability and functioning of the EU financial system.
+The review of MiFID1 commenced in 2010 and has focused on the areas of MiFID1 considered in need of improvement, in particular investor protection, transparency and the stability and functioning of the EU financial system.
 It has also sought to take account of market structural developments and new methods of trading, for example dark pool trading of equities and high frequency trading (HFT).
 Many issues have been heavily politicised, including the introduction of new rules on position limits and reporting for commodity derivative contracts.

 The Level 1 texts entered into force on 2 July 2014 and will take effect on 3 January 2018.
-Member States must transpose MiFID II into their national legislation by 3 July 2017.
+Member States must transpose MiFID2 into their national legislation by 3 July 2017.
 MiFIR is a directly applicable Regulation so does not require transposition.

 AIMA's Guide to MiFID2